BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 AVERAGE PRICES

-A dollar-weighted average of prices for the top 500 items purchased in November increased 3.1% year-over-year, a slight increase from the 3.0% year-over-year increase in October 2025.
+A dollar-weighted average of prices for the top 500 items purchased in February 2026 increased 2.7% year-over-year, more than the 1.2% year-over-year increase in January 2026.

 Commentary from Brandon Thurber (VP, Data Sales & Client Success at NRS)

-“Growth was driven by continued strong performance in key convenience categories, including cigarettes, RTD cocktails, smokeless tobacco, and energy beverages.
+“Growth was driven by increased sales in key convenience categories, including cigarettes, prepared cocktails, smokeless tobacco, energy beverages, and rolling papers.
+Some New Years’ resolutions evidently went by the boards quickly this year.

 NRSInsights Reports

-Same-store data comparisons of November 2025 with November 2024 are derived from approximately 216 million transactions processed through the approximately 24,000 stores on the NRS network that scanned transactions in both months.
-Same-store data comparisons of November 2025 with October 2025 are derived from approximately 272 million transactions processed through approximately 32,000 stores.
+Same-store data comparisons of February 2026 with February 2025 are derived from approximately 196 million transactions processed through the approximately 24,800 stores on the NRS network that scanned transactions in both months.
+Same-store data comparisons of February 2026 with January 2026 are derived from approximately 247 million transactions processed through approximately 32,500 stores.

-The NRS platform predominantly serves small-format, independent, retail stores nationwide including convenience stores, bodegas, liquor stores, grocers, and tobacco and sundries sellers.
+NRS POS Platform The NRS platform predominantly serves small-format, independent, retail stores nationwide including convenience stores, bodegas, liquor stores, grocers, and tobacco and sundries sellers.
 These independent retailers operate in all 50 states and the District of Colombia, including 205 of the 210 designated market areas (DMAs) in the United States, and in Canada.
-During November 2025, NRS’ POS terminals processed $2.07 billion in sales (+14% year-over-year) across 135 million transactions.
+During February 2026, NRS’ POS terminals processed $1.9 billion in sales (+14% year-over-year) across 122 million transactions.

 All statements above that are not purely about historical facts, including, but not limited to, those in which we use the words “believe,” “anticipate,” “expect,” “plan,” “intend,” “estimate,” “target” and similar expressions, are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 While these forward-looking statements represent our current judgment of what may happen in the future, actual results may differ materially from the results expressed or implied by these statements due to numerous important factors.
 Our filings with the SEC provide detailed information on such statements and risks, and should be consulted along with this release.
 To the extent permitted under applicable law, IDT assumes no obligation to update any forward-looking statements.